Skip to main content

 • Supports federated or distributed data scenarios and heterogeneous data infrastructures, useful when data lives in multiple, different storage or processing systems.

-I contribute as a committer and PMC member of Wayang.
-I have worked on development, architecture and integration of Wayang, bridging its core engine with data-processing pipelines (batch/stream), data ingestion integrations, and use cases for data-lake / AI-ready datasets.
+I contribute as a committer and PMC member.
+Work includes development, architecture and integration of Wayang, bridging its core engine with data-processing pipelines (batch/stream), data ingestion integrations, and use cases for data-lake / AI-ready datasets.

 Why Is Customer Obsession Disappearing?